 A is the multiplier for the preceding financial year B is the RPI for September of the preceding financial year C is the RPI for September of the financial year two years before.

 Welsh Ministers may substitute a figure for B which is less than the RPI figure.
-As CPI is used as the measure for increasing the multiplier, B is calculated based on CPI.
+As no increase in the multiplier is used as the measure for setting the multiplier, B is calculated on this basis.